unifiedstreaming/fmp4-ingest/README.md

 The vision is that Live encoders should compete based on their encoding quality and performance, not on timed meta data or support for failovers, which should be homogenized as much as possible.
 Publishing points should compete based on their scalability and specific features targetting different end user devices.

 An industry specification will enable video streaming platforms with easier component interop, better redundancy to failover, better support for timed-meta data, best of breed components and less vendor lock-in issues.
 Ideally, it will reduce the number of output formats supported by encoders and reduce the number of input formats supported by publishing points.
 Hence this specification will lead to less work for encoder vendors.

+As content owners continue to adopt HTTP Adaptive Streaming (HAS) technologies for delivery of their linear content, they demand an ever increasing set of capabilities such as blackout control, encryption, captions, Ad Insertion, etc. While many of these areas have received significant attention and enjoy well defined interfaces, one area, Live Media Ingest, has largely gone un-touched and is a common source of interoperability issues.
+It is the goal of this specification effort to define how Live Media Content is to be prepared for HAS Delivery and advanced media processing contributed to the system responsible for doing so.

+This effort is expected to product the following documents:

+  *   Requires for Contribution of Live Media Content
+  *   A Live Media Contribution Interface specification

+The live media ingest specification will define a protocol and data format for the contribution, by an encoder, of Live Media Content towards a publishing or media processing entity.
+Existing industry best practices and supported formats will be used while new or complex protocols and implementations are to be avoided.
+At a minimum the live media ingest specification is expected to address the following topics:

+  *   Ingest Media format (Audio/Video) and transport protocol
+  *   Timed meta-data such as Captions and Ad Markers
+  *   Authentication
+  *   Source Failover and synchronization

+The intent of this specification is to enable lower deployment times through reduced interop work and eliminate vendor lock in to proprietary or pre-integrated contribution interfaces.